Balaje/Summation-by-parts/README.md

 **Solution at `T=4.0` s** | |
 ![](./Images/sol4.0.png) | ![](./Images/rate4.0.png) |

 The numerical values of the convergence rates at `T=1.0` s and `T=4.0` s are $[4.2067, 4.1841, 4.1289, 4.0833]$ and $[ 4.1777, 4.1718, 4.1282, 4.0863]$, respectively.
 The spatial axis is discretized using $N = 30,60,100,200,300$ points (similar to the paper) and using the SBP method whose order of accuracy is 4 in the interior.
-The temporal direction was discretized using the fourth order Runge-Kutta scheme with $\Delta t = 5\times 10^{-5}$.
-The observed rate of convergence in the spatial direction and is in agreement with the theory.
+The temporal direction was discretized using the fourth-order Runge-Kutta scheme with $\Delta t = 5\times 10^{-5}$.
+The observed rate of convergence in the spatial direction, and is in agreement with the theory.
 On invalidating the penalty parameter choice by taking $\tau_0 = -\epsilon/2$ instead of $\tau_0 = -\epsilon$:

 https://github.com/Balaje/Summation-by-parts/blob/master/examples/sbp_sat_advection_eq.jl#L64